rasulkireev/gpw/content/tutorials/django-poetry.md

 1. You can leverage `poetry run`, which will run against the current project's dependencies.
 The command will be this: `poetry run python manage.py createsuperuser`.
 2. You can activate the virtual environment with a `poetry shell` command.
 Now you can run python commands, as is.
 They will be run with dependencies you have installed.

+I prefer the first method, for an explicit approach.

 ## Bonus.
 Export dependencies to a requirements.txt